Textualize/textual/docs/guide/layout.md

     ```

 You may be tempted to use many levels of nested utility containers in order to build advanced, grid-like layouts.
-However, Textual comes with a more powerful mechanism for achieving this known as _grid layout_, which we'll discuss next.
+However, Textual comes with a more powerful mechanism for achieving this known as _grid layout_, which we'll discuss below.

+## Composing with context managers

+In the previous section we've show how you add children to a container (such as `Horizontal` and `Vertical`) with positional arguments.
+It's fine to do it this way, but Textual offers a simplified syntax using [context managers](https://docs.python.org/3/reference/datamodel.html#context-managers) which is generally easier to write and edit.

+You can introduce a container using Python's `with` statement.
+Any widgets yielded within that block are added to the container's children.

+Let's take the [utility containers](#utility-containers) example and update it to use the context manager approach.

+=== "utility_containers_using_with.py"

+    Composing with context managers.

+    ```python
+    --8<-- "docs/examples/guide/layout/utility_containers_using_with.py"
+    ```

+=== "utility_containers.py"

+    This is the original code.

+    ```python
+    --8<-- "docs/examples/guide/layout/utility_containers.py"
+    ```

+=== "utility_containers.css"

+    ```sass hl_lines="2"
+    --8<-- "docs/examples/guide/layout/utility_containers.css"
+    ```

+=== "Output"

+    ```{.textual path="docs/examples/guide/layout/utility_containers_using_with.py"}
+    ```

+Note how the end result is the same, but the code with context managers is a little easer to read.
+It is up to you which method you want to use, and you can mix context managers with positional arguments if you like!

 ## Grid